Add Library Resources to Canvas

 Information Literacy Quiz

-The Quiz reflects the skills taught in the Research 101 tutorial, where you can access an interactive electronic version and a PDF version through the Test Yourself tab.
-Email the library for a copy of the answer key.
+The Information Literacy Quiz has been designed to help you assess your students’ level of information literacy.
+The quiz reflects the skills taught in the Research 101 tutorial, where you can access an interactive electronic version and a PDF version through the Test Yourself tab (email for a copy of the answer key).

 Incorporating electronic Library resources into Canvas inevitably brings up questions regarding copyright law.
-Copyright issues related to the digital classroom are largely governed by the Technology Education and Copyright Harmonization (TEACH) Act, passed in 2002.
+Copyright issues related to the digital classroom are cover by the US Copyright Law and the Technology Education and Copyright Harmonization (TEACH) Act, passed in 2002.